ibexa/documentation-developer/docs/commerce/storefront/storefront.md

 # Storefront

 The Storefront package provides a starting kit for the developers.
-It is a set of components that serves as a basis, which developers can customize and extend to create their own implementation of a web store.
+It's a set of components that serves as a basis, which developers can customize and extend to create their own implementation of a web store.

 ## Default UI components